3 Signs that Avoidance is Holding Your Relationship Back

 4 min read

-If you and your partner lean toward dealing with what’s happening instead of feeling it with each other, you may be noticing some patterns emerging between you over time.
+If you and your partner deal with what’s happening by over-rationalization instead of “feeling it” with each other, you may notice some patterns emerging over time.
 These dynamics reveal important information about your individual early attachment history.
-Therapy offers the possibility of a more connected relationship once both partners feel more safety to show their full selves.
+Therapy offers the possibility of a more connected relationship once both partners feel safe to show their full selves.

-When both partners in a relationship lean toward a more avoidant way of coping with feelings, there is a preference for rationality and intellectualizing in response to issues that arise.
-Both partners may tend to hold their feelings about what’s happening at bay, preferring to deal with issues on their own instead.
-This looks like low displays of emotional expression and/or a preference to leave the situation altogether.
-And it can sound like, “I don’t need anyone else” or “I’ve learned not to depend on anyone else.”
+When both partners in a relationship are avoidant with their feelings, there is a preference for rationality and intellectualizing in response to issues that arise.
+Both partners tend to hold their true feelings at bay, preferring to grind through issues on their own instead.
+This can manifest as a lack of emotional expression and/or a preference to deprioritize the relationship: “I don’t need anyone else” or “I’ve learned not to depend on anyone else.”

-If you’re reading this and wondering, if rationalizing works well enough, why would absence of feeling in the relationship be a problem?
-Sarah Shuster, therapist at Downtown Somatic Therapy says that “in the long-term, couples will eventually come up against a major life transition or development, and without a base of emotional intimacy, one or both partners will begin to feel lonely or disconnected from the relationship.”
-I often hear someone say that they are “just depressed or anxious, instead of that they are scared to share their true feelings with their partner.”
+If rationalization works for you, why would an absence of feeling in the relationship be a problem?
+Sarah Shuster, therapist at Downtown Somatic Therapy says that “in the long-term, couples will eventually come up against a major life transition or development, and without a base of emotional intimacy, one or both partners will begin to feel lonely or disconnected from the relationship.
+I often hear someone say that they are ‘just depressed or anxious,’ rather than that they are scared to share their true feelings with their partner.”

 “Couples will eventually come up against a major life transition or development, and without a base of emotional intimacy, one or both partners will begin to feel lonely or disconnected from the relationship.”